 Keynotes (2-3 speakers, 20-30 min each): Choose speakers who can shed light on the theme from various angles.
 A scientist, a practical expert, and a visionary, for example.
 Variety in perspective keeps the audience engaged.

-Panel Discussion (30-45 min): This is THE format that sets a symposium apart.
-Bring speakers together on stage and let them engage in conversation with each other and the audience.
-A good moderator is essential here — they guide, provoke, and ensure the discussion doesn't get sidetracked.
+Panel discussion (30–45 min): The format that sets a symposium apart.
+Bring speakers together on stage and have them engage in conversation with one another and the audience.
+A skilled moderator is essential for this.

 Breakout Sessions (optional, 45-60 min): Dive deeper in smaller groups.
 Think workshops, roundtables, or interactive sessions where participants can actively get involved.